arackcheev/master/servicenodeSETUP.md

    * At the top of the client should have “[exchange enabled]” and should display “service node” on the bottom left side.

    * No transactions can be created in service node mode.

-## Security Tips
-(With thanks to threepwood)

-Since our technology essentially makes you your own exchange, here are some tips on how to keep your money safe.

-   * The Blocknet’s team will never ask for your private keys or coins.
-Do not get fooled by impersonators.
-Exchanges

-   * Always move your coins from exchange to your private wallet.

-   * Use long and random password.

-   * Set up 2FA on logins and any withdrawals.

-   * Disable password recovery via SMS/phone service.
-Disable all password recovery options for maximum security.

-   * Recovery passwords are fine but keep them printed and offline.

-   * Make sure your stored emails do not contain any extra information such as passwords or social security numbers.

-   * Use different email addresses where possible.
-This limits the ability for hackers to run their automated "Forgot my password" links.

-   * Online Activity / Personal Information Disclosure.
-Do not promote your coin count etc online.

-   * Limit your online public persona.
-This can attract unwanted attention which can make you a target.

-   * Disable any online accounts you no longer use.

-   * Assume hacking groups are building up social profiles on yourself.
-Your interests, time you are usually online, who you interact with.

-   * Hacking groups use automated scripts so if those resources are exhausted they will try to social engineer your contacts.

-   * Hacking groups are experts at social engineering.
-They have done this thousands of times.

-   * Do not open random links and files provided in Slack, etc.

-   * Do not fall for sob stories (Boohoo I lost all my coins) without proper due diligence.

-   * Take multiple backups of your private keys regularly.

-   * Verify backup by importing keys to the client.

-   * Store your backups in M-DISC or in paper format.

-   * Use dedicated wallet / staking PC and make it your safe haven.
-DO NOT USE IT FOR ANY OTHER ONLINE ACTIVITIES.

-   * Encrypt your hard drives.

-   * Use open source where possible.

-   * Keep your software updated.

-   * Do not install software from unknown 3rd party actors.

-   * Use network level segmentation and mitigate attack surface against your wallet PC.